-Speech and language therapists (SLTs) are health professionals.
+Children's speech and language therapists (SLTs), or paediatric speech and language therapists, are health professionals.
 They are registered with the Health and Care Professions Council (HCPC).

 Children’s speech and language therapists support children and young people, aged 0-19, who have difficulties with: